Have you even done the school holidays properly if you haven’t done baking with kids?

 Don’t get me wrong, we aren’t quite to Great British Bake Off standards but we are partial to chocolate cake.

-As with the rock buns we use the BeRo Milk Chocolate Cake recipe, partly because it’s simple and partly because it’s the recipe my mum and I used to use when I was a child.
+As with the rock buns we use the BeRo Chocolate Cake recipe, partly because it’s simple and partly because it’s the recipe my mum and I used to use when I was a child.

 I would normally just stick the sponges together with buttercream and smother it all over the top, heck if we’re feeling really fancy we pop some cherry jam in too.